michael-123/PYDFMerger/README.md

 * If there are PDF files that do not match the file name pattern the script will crash.

 ## Executables
-* There a Windows .exe in the `Download` folder which runs the script without the need of Python 3.5.
+* There is a Windows .exe in the `Download` folder which runs the script without the need of Python 3.5.
 It was build on a 64 bit Windows machine.
 * There is also a Ubuntu/Linux executable build on a 64 bit Ubuntu machine.